z88dk/z88dk/doc/ZXSpectrumZSDCCnewlib_06_SomeDetails.md

 Skim read this file and you'll find the CRT_ORG_CODE value set to 32768.
 You'll also find the stack register is initially set to 65368 (REGISTER_SP) which places it immediately below the user defined graphics area.
 This is so that if the program returns to BASIC the UDGs will still be intact.
-The stack size is 512 bytes.
+The stack size is set to 512 bytes.
 There's quite a few other things in there too, and they're documented [here](https://www.z88dk.org/wiki/doku.php?id=temp:front#crt_configuration).